England with work to do after New Zealand defiance

 On a grey morning, Southee caused chaos.
 From 23 not out, he swiped 50 from the 30 balls he faced until his dismissal.
 Three sixes were belted off a single Leach over, another maximum pulled off Ollie Robinson.

-He was put down by Leach, a skier at fine leg, but next ball chipped Broad to Zak Crawley at mid-wicket.
+He was put down by Leach - a skier at fine leg - but next ball chipped Broad to Zak Crawley at mid-wicket.

 In Broad's next over, Tom Blundell hammered to mid-on and was out for 38, then Matt Henry looped a short ball to point.